MaritimeConnectivityPlatform/MRNValidation/README.md

 You can also practice with REGEX and the MRN complying with it by online tools, for example: https://regex101.com/.

 ## Motivation
-MRN validation service has been motivated for MRNs in [Maritime Connectivity Platform (MCP)](https://maritimeconnectivity.net/).
+MRN validation has been motivated for MRNs in [Maritime Connectivity Platform (MCP)](https://maritimeconnectivity.net/).